mrkev/contracts.coffee/documentation/contracts/index.markdown

 two utility functions: `Contracts.exports` and `Contracts.use`.

-The `Contracts.exports(moduleName)` function creates an empty object for you to add contracted and non-contracted values and keep track of the module name for use in later error messages.
+The `Contracts.exports(moduleName)` function creates an empty object for you to use much like the node.js `exports` object.
+Any contracted values you add to it will reference `moduleName` in any contract violation messages.

 {% highlight coffeescript %}
 # Library.coffee